Cook smarter

 Most beginner-friendly bread recipes sit at 60-68% hydration.
 Once you're comfortable with dough handling, working your way up to 72-75% unlocks the open, airy crumb structure that many bakers aspire to.

-How hydration affects your bread
+How does hydration affect your bread?

 Crumb structure